chaidamu519/Udacity_SDC_NanoDegree_Term1_Project2/README.md

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

-Since the problem is more complicated than the problem for LeNet, I decided to tested the LeNet itself and several variations.
+Since the problem is more complicated than the MNIST, I decided to tested the LeNet itself as well as several variations with more parameters.
 The CNN is based on the architecture of LeNet with an extra convolution layer before the FCL.

 | Layer         		|     Description	        					|
 |:---------------------:|:---------------------------------------------:|